San7o/valFuzz/README.md

-  --num-iterations <num>: set the number of iterations for benchmarks --run-one-benchmark <name>: run a specific benchmark --report <file>: save benchmark results to a file
+  --num-iterations <num>: set the number of iterations for benchmarks --run-one-benchmark <name>: run a specific benchmark --report <file>: save benchmark results to a file --reporter <name>: use a custom reporter, currently supported
+                     are default, csv, none

  GENERAL
   --verbose: print test names